 Try one of their unique omelets like the Amberjack, Cobia, Tarpon or Wahoo—all named after South Carolina fish.
 The Wahoo is my favorite with Andouille sausage, shrimp, peppers, onions, tomatoes, pepper jack and cheddar cheese.
 The Tabor House Toast is a family-pleasing favorite (not just for kids!) with orange crusted Texas toast filled with peanut butter and bananas.

 If breakfast is not your thing, Pier House Restaurant is also open for lunch and dinner.
 Check out their open-air bar located above the restaurant featuring a wraparound deck with comfy couches & chairs that are great for relaxing while sipping a cocktail and enjoying the sunset.

 Owner and Chef Jamie Saunders, a graduate from the Culinary Institute of America with a degree for Baking & Pastry, turns your typical Waffle House menu into a gourmet adventure at Johnny D’s Waffles & Bakery.
 An array of delicious egg combinations, waffles and pancakes draws a long line of both locals and visitors outside their door, especially on weekend mornings.

-Thank goodness they have opened a second location, Johnny D’s Waffles and Benedict’s, because it’s absolutely one of my favorite breakfast places in Myrtle Beach!
+Thank goodness they have opened a second location, Johnny D’s Waffles and Benedict’s, because it’s absolutely one of my favorite and best breakfasts in Myrtle Beach!
 Their menu is extensive, so allow extra time for making up your mind.

 For a hearty breakfast try the Crab and Shrimp Omelet with lump crab, shrimp, onion & Havarti dill cheese seasoned with Old Bay & drizzled with a seafood remoulade sauce.
 But just once you have to try their signature Red Velvet Waffles (drizzled with cream cheese icing and topped with cinnamon sugar & butter) which is to die for.